 Today we will spend the whole day trekking in Isalo National Park, the second oldest national park in Madagascar.
 Here, erosion has carved fantastic figures in the sandstone, from sharp needles standing up in the sky to rocky blocs apparently unstable on their base.

-Apparently dry, the Isalo National Park is a land endowed with an important network of streams feeding the tributaries of the river Mangoky.
-It is a sacred land, as it also shelters the Bara ancestors' cemeteries, dug on the cliff sides to prevent pillage.
+Seemingly dry, the Isalo National Park is a land endowed with an important network of streams feeding the tributaries of the river Mangoky.
+It is a sacred land, as it also shelters the Bara ancestors' cemeteries, dug on the cliff sides to prevent pillaging.
 We will discover the massif of Isalo, its canyons and endemic flora such as Pachypodium and aloes, and fauna including lemurs and birds.
 We will even have the chance to go for a refreshing swim in the natural cascades swimming pool.

 After breakfast, we drive along a long straight road, where the landscape is composed of dry and spiny forests, baobab trees and some proudly decorated Mahafaly tombs.